ningyang-li/ningyang-li.github.io/_pages/about.md

 - International Conference on New Energy and Optoelectronic Materials (NEOM2023, EI)
 - International Conference on Informatics Engineering & Information Science (ICIEIS2024, EI)
 - International Conference on Bioinformatics and Biomedical Engineering (BIBE2024, EI)
-- International Conference on Computer Technology and Information Science (CTIS 2025, EI)
+- International Conference on Computer Technology and Information Science (CTIS2025, EI)

 Professional skills
 ======